 Your health depends on the bacteria in your gut

-Through dietary changes, behavioral modifications and supplementation, you can bring your gut microbes into healthy balance and become symptom-free without drugs or antibiotics.
+Through dietary changes, behavioral modifications, and supplementation, you can bring your gut microbes into a healthy balance and become symptom-free without drugs or antibiotics.

 To make an appointment with Dr. Norm, click here or call (844) 495-1151 (US)

 Disclaimer: Norm Robillard holds a Ph.D. in microbiology and has authored several books on digestive health but is not a medical doctor.
 His advice is focused on balancing gut microflora through diet and behavior modification.
 This is not nutritional counseling.
 This advice should be used in conjunction with discussions with your own doctor.